RESOStandards/reso-certification-help/README.md

 ## Exporting the Metadata

-An Export CSV button at the top of the report allows for the metadata report to be exported in csv format, which may be opened in a spreadsheet.
+An **Export CSV** button at the top of the report allows you to export the metadata report in CSV format for use in a spreadsheet application. the report allows for the metadata report to be exported in csv format, which may be opened in a spreadsheet.

 <img width="1372" height="176" alt="image" src="https://github.com/user-attachments/assets/f2cac380-4826-42b2-b02d-5f502384da4a" />